 The Jamboree is usually rotated around the three different sites, one in central or northern North Island, one in the lower North Island, and one in the South Island.

-Most Scouts will only get one chance to attend a Jamboree as a Scout, but may return in three years’ time as a Venturer and serve as a member of the Venturer Support Team (VST).
+Most Scouts will only get one chance to attend a Jamboree as a Scout, but may return in three years’ time as a Venturer and serve as a member of the Venturer Staff Team (VST).

 Jamboree is one of those experiences where people who have attended make comments such as